kirubeltadesse/sap-core/README.md

 2. Clone your forked repository:
 3. [Install the software](#prerequisites) and [VS code extensions](#formatting)
 4. Build [docker containers](/Doc/docker-command-guide.md)
-5. Make changes and push to your Fork repository
+5. Make changes and push them to your Fork repository
 6. Open up a Peer Review (PR)

 ---